 - Rental car excess should you have an accident

 - Funeral costs

 When you protect yourself with an Annual Multi-Trip Policy or a Single Trip Policy, you also gain access to our worldwide emergency assistance team, who are there to offer round-the-clock advice, 24 hours a day, seven days a week.

 Whether you’re booking a tour or a hotel, it’s always a good idea to search online for feedback on the quality of the product and service.
 Travel insurance is no different.

-We’ve been providing quality comprehensive travel insurance for over 35 years.
-This year, we’re proud to have received the Canstar award for Outstanding Value for Travel Insurance - International 2018.
+We’ve been providing quality comprehensive travel insurance for nearly 40 years.
+This year, we’re proud to have received the Canstar award for Outstanding Value for Travel Insurance - International 2020.

 Tips for frequent travellers

 If you’re a frequent traveller, chances are you’re already using a few travel hacks to make your journey more enjoyable.
 Whether it’s a certain spot in the airport where you can unwind between flights, or a theft-proof backpack, simple things can remove the stress of travelling and let you focus on the good things.

 Here are five simple tips for frequent travellers:

 With long haul flights, jet lag, changes in climate and high stress levels, it’s no surprise that travelling can take a toll on your health.